alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 3. Installation of lm-sensors and [i2c](http://en.wikipedia.org/wiki/I%C2%B2C) software
 4. Raspian configured for your environment (location, language etc)
 5. A few select development tools installed (Vim, Emacs, Git, GNU Screen, tmux, ack-grep and Subversion)
-6. The default user account renamed to something of your own choice and your own choise of hostname (optional)
+6. The default user account renamed to something of your own choice and your own choice of hostname (optional)
 7. [WiringPi](http://wiringpi.com/) library
 8. Working [Zero Conf](http://en.wikipedia.org/wiki/Avahi_(software)) (to access your Pi by hostname instead of IP address)
 9. The [Robot Operating System](http://www.ros.org/wiki/) installed and ready to use (optional)